zzonyo/trust-docs-test/source/index.html.md

 Field     | Data Type | Description
 --------- | --------- | -----------
-id        | integer   | The UNIX timestamp in seconds as response id amount    | float     | The aggregated trading volume in USDT count     | integer   | The number of completed trades open      | float     | The opening price of last 24 hours
+id        | integer   | The internal identity amount    | float     | The aggregated trading volume in USDT count     | integer   | The number of completed trades open      | float     | The opening price of last 24 hours